deepbrook/bitex-framework/README.rst

 Bitex aims to abstract the gritty details of exchange APIs away, by supplying extensions to the popular :mod:`requests` library.

+Under the hood, `BitEx` is powered by `Bitex-Framework`, as lightweight framework laying the foundation for its features.

 Features
 ========